arianehanbi/databricks/README.md

 FROM tablename;
 ```

-* DESCRIBE - View metadata; Detailed Table Information contains information about the table's database name, original source file type and location, and more. <br>
+#### DESCRIBE
+View metadata; Detailed Table Information contains information about the table's database name, original source file type and location, and more.
 With **EXTENDED**, we will get more detailed table information, like which database holds the data and the table name.
 ```
 DESCRIBE tablename;
 DESCRIBE EXTENDED tablename;